helloman37/coolshitbro/README.md

 Either on the Browser, (Tablet Image) or Downloader, (TV IMAGE) and install the TV version.
 Uninstall the current Aptoid first, then install the new one.

+Also Note: If you are using the TV Image, you will need to install the browser plugin before installing any direct APK.

+Type in: browser.aftvnews.com

 Bye, bye now.
 Enjoy!